 The traditional strength of the West Kent economy has had significant positive impacts on those areas that adjoin West Kent.
-There is a high level of inward commuting to West Kent (over 17,000 people commute daily into the area from Swale and the Medway Towns, for example) and good road/rail connections between West Kent, the south coast, Surrey and Greater London has enabled wider supply chains by local businesses to be developed which supports job creation both within and well beyond West Kent.
+There is a high level of inward commuting to West Kent (over 17,000 people commute daily into the area from Swale and the Medway Towns, for example).
+Many local firms rely on connections and supply chains between West Kent, the south coast, Surrey and Greater London and this supports job creation both within and well beyond West Kent.

 The West Kent Partnership is working to continue to improve, expand and support its local economy to the benefit of West Kent residents and existing businesses.
-It is also seeking to ensure that its positive economic influence on those living or operating businesses in adjoining areas, particularly those parts of Kent which face more economic challenges, can continue to be supported.
+This will also bring about a positive economic influence on those living or operating businesses in adjoining areas, including those parts of Kent which face more economic challenges.
 The Partnership has been working with relevant organisations to deliver actions in the West Kent Investment Strategy since its adoption in late 2010.
 Significant progress has been made in the following areas:

-- a successful campaign delivering the Planning Inquiry and securing funding for the dualling of the A21 between Tonbridge and Pembury - a successful bid made to the Regional Growth Fund for the Escalate programme in partnership with KCC and East Sussex which will bring £5.5M of loan funding for small businesses with growth potential - investment of £1.25M into the rural economy via the Leader programme generating overall investment of £3.4M. - commissioning of a new range of business support initiatives delivered consistently across West Kent to promote business growth, energy efficiency, entrepreneurship and to address worklessness - ongoing activity to secure broadband improvements across the area via the BDUK and other rural initiatives - successful completion of a 100 in 100 campaign to encourage 100 local businesses to offer 100 apprenticeships to local young people.
+- a successful campaign delivering the Planning Inquiry and securing funding for the dualling of the A21 between Tonbridge and Pembury - a successful bid made to the Regional Growth Fund for the Escalate programme in partnership with KCC and East Sussex which will bring £5.5M of loan funding for small businesses with growth potential - investment of £1.25M into the rural economy via the Leader programme generating overall investment of £3.4M. - commissioning of a new range of business support initiatives delivered consistently across West Kent to promote business growth, entrepreneurship and to address worklessness - ongoing activity to secure broadband improvements across the area via the BDUK and other rural initiatives - successful completion of a 100 in 100 campaign to encourage 100 local businesses to offer 100 apprenticeships to local young people.